 Deregulation as it has affected wages has been accompanied by deregulatory measures affecting pensions, necessitating State support from measures like the State Pension Credit Act 2002 to top up low pension incomes.
 A similar see-saw effect operates.
 As pension provision and other sources of income (including the wages from part-time work undertaken by labour market returnees encouraged or required to return to work) go down - the subsidy from Pension Credit goes up.

 The central concern now must be with the inability of the current regulatory and redistributive mechanisms to deliver adequate earnings to the low paid, and particularly those groups most likely to be affected: women in part-time work, the young, part-time and temporary employees, those in lower-skilled occupations, and employees in very small firms.
 To the figures for those groups must be added the rising numbers of ‘self-employed’, including those working through on-line platforms in the ‘gig economy’: a group often characterised by casualisation, ‘work on demand via app’, and demutualisation of risk, as well as poorly rewarded, intermittent work.
 Like the ‘employed’, the self-employed are also eligible for UC.
 Interestingly, the Bank of England Chief Economist, Andrew Haldane, has attributed much of the stall in wage growth in the economy to the rise of this group, seeing it as part of a disintegration of post-Industrial Revolution forms of organised labour necessitating ‘protective measures’ to keep earnings up.
-He has described the effects of the clock being turned back to a pre-Industrial Revolution time when most people were, indeed, self-employed, and when there were no unions: ‘hours were flexible, depending on what work was needed to collect the crops, milk the cows or put bread on the table.
+He has described the effects of ‘the clock being turned back to a pre-Industrial Revolution time when most people were, indeed, self-employed, and when there were no unions: ‘hours were flexible, depending on what work was needed to collect the crops, milk the cows or put bread on the table.
 Work was artisanal, task-based, divisible’.

 For its part, the government is well aware of such trends, the impact of low growth and poor productivity on earnings, and the consequent rise in take-up (and fiscal costs) of in-work social security.
 The policy response, however, has largely been focused on ‘fiscal containment’.
 Ie cuts, coupled with developing incentives to workers to progress to longer hours or better-paid work in an effort to reduce demand for in-work support.
 More recently, incentives have metamorphosed into something rather different, using powers in the Welfare Reform Act 2012, Part 1.
 A duty to progress, with sanctioning to underpin this new strand of activation policy.